Galveston District Court and County Court Plan

 b.
 Limited Term Assignment

-A County Court at Law Judge who has been assigned jail docket duty for a one (1) week period shall appoint two (2) attorneys from the Approved Court Appointed Attorney List for a period not to exceed one week.
+A County Court at Law Judge who has been assigned jail docket duty for a one (1) week period shall appoint two (2) attorneys from the Approved Court Appointed Attorney List for period not to exceed one week.
 The appointed attorney shall appear daily during the regularly scheduled jail docket to provide representation for indigent defendants who request appointment of counsel.

 The County Court at Law Judge shall assign jail docket on to attorneys qualified appoint attorneys qualified and approved on the Court Appointed Attorney List approved by the Judges.